 We do offer “short shifts” to our past veteran election inspectors.

 Q. Do Election Inspectors get time off during the day?

 No. The General Election is very busy.
 You will get time to eat a hot meal at the poll site.
 (Usually there is a smorgasbord of food brought in by you and your colleagues.)
-If you are assigned to a poll site other than where you normally vote, we ask that you vote early at one of our three convenient Early Voting Sites.
+If you are assigned to a poll site other than where you normally vote, we ask that you vote early at one of our convenient Early Voting Sites.

 Q. Will I be working with experienced Election Inspectors?

 Yes, there are multiple inspectors working at each voting site.
 500 Election Inspectors serve in 90 districts in Chautauqua County.
 About 75% return faithfully year after year., so the majority are previously trained and experienced.

 Q. Will I be working at my own voting location?